CLSFramework/sample-playmaker-server-python-grpc/README.md

 The Soccer Simulation Server sends the observations to the proxy, which processes the data, create state message and sends it to the decision-making server.
 The decision-making server then sends the actions to the proxy, and then the proxy convert actions to the server commands and sends them to the server.

 For more information, please refer to the [documentation](https://clsframework.github.io/).

+You can find more information about the services and messages in the [IDL section](../../3-idl/protobuf.md).

 ## Quick start